Ali-Nigzu/portal/docs/dashboard-v2-live-kpis.md

 - Traffic Distribution uses the last bucket per-camera counts to compute shares; Capacity Usage derives `(latest occupancy ÷ capacity) × 100`.

 ## KPI tile rendering behavior
-- `KpiTile` displays the primary series label as the card title, main value from `meta.summary.headlineValue` when provided (VRM sets this from the last bucket), optional unit, and a sparkline built from series data values.
-VRM compact mode hides raw/coverage/delta rows; delta chips are shown only when explicitly enabled.
+- `KpiTile` displays the primary series label as the card title for legacy dashboards.
+In VRM compact mode the label and unit chip are suppressed, the main value uses `meta.summary.headlineValue` (last bucket), deltas are hidden except Occupancy, and dwell KPIs render as whole minutes (e.g., `24 min`).
+Sparklines use the series values unless a traffic pie is rendered.
 - Colors default to the series color or `#2d6cdf`; sparklines are `AreaChart` (Recharts) without animation.

 ## Live KPI widgets (VRM override)